The Belfry Golf Resort overview

 The Belfry is a fantastic four-star venue set in 550 acres of beautiful Warwickshire countryside.
 In addition to its world-famous golfing facilities, The Belfry boasts a wide range of rooms and restaurants that will ensure your golfing break is of the highest quality.

 Renowned for having held the prestigious Ryder Cup four times, The Belfry’s superb golf courses need no introduction.
 The Brabazon Course and the PGA National Course provide guests at The Belfry with the chance to follow in the footsteps of their golfing heroes, whilst the Derby Golf Course makes for a pleasant alternative to the two flagship layouts.

-The world-renowned Belfry boasts 319 well decorated and elegant rooms, which range from the new signature rooms to the Manor House suites, many of which have stunning views of its golf courses and the surrounding countryside.
-There is now even more reason to book a golf break to The Belfry, following a £26 million major refurbishment of the resort in early 2014.
+The world-renowned Belfry boasts 319 well-decorated and elegant rooms, which range from the new signature rooms to the Manor House suites, many of which have stunning views of its golf courses and the surrounding countryside.
+All rooms have bespoke furnishing and décor making them the perfect place to relax after your round.

 Restaurants & Bars